joyhuan/joyhuanqi/README.md

 I was afraid that the first two drawbacks make my website look like a Diaoyu Wangzhan (phising) haha.
 So I finally decided to change my host from Heroku to Git.

-# Stage Two: Git (Current Stage)
+## Stage Two: Git (Current Stage)

 Now I use Git as a host.
 The load speed is much faster and I can get https for free :)

-# What I learned:
+## Lesson:

 In the process of changing host, I thought more about how the host works instead of simply following the commands step by step without thinking.
 The steps then become natural - I need to first unregister my project in Heroku and update the IP to Github.
 I also learnt some fun common NDS records.

-# Stage Three: Future
+## Stage Three: Future

-Since I'm a utilitarian, I'm not too concerned with the appearance of my website.
-However, I do care about its features.
-My current two biggest concerns are:
+- Even if I'm a utilitarian and not too concerned with the appearance of my website, its current status is still not very presentable.
+However, I still haven't come up with a neat design.
+But I will gradually fix small things to get there.

+- In terms of features, my current two biggest concerns are:
   - It is not very responsive.
 When viewing on phone, it shows the same layout as in PC.
-This needs to be adjusted to give a better user experience
+This needs to be adjusted to give a better user experience.
   - I want to try different web programming technology.
 React and Angular JS are in top of my list.